 - Build relationships with local dealers, contractors and repair shops.

-- Don’t skimp on anything, especially the soundboard, speakers and amplification.
+- Don’t skimp on anything, especially the sound board, speakers and amplification.

-“I rely heavily on Shure microphones.
-Not because they’re affordable, but because they are some of the most reliable products on the market.
-If you’re starting out with a small budget, buy as many SM57s and Beta 58s as you can.
-You can use them for anything and they last forever.
+- Get durable, all-purpose microphones.
+If you’re starting out with a small budget, buy as many SM57s and BETA 58A®s as you can.
+You can use them for anything, and they last forever.